-- 2. We find that the observed characteristics of the coronae are fairly similar in NGC1961 and NGC6753.
-In particular, within the $(0.05 - 0.15)r{200}$ region we measure gas temperatures of $kT \sim 0.6$ keV and abundances of ~0.12 Solar.
-The cooling time scale of the gas is ~50 Gyrs, implying its quasi-static nature.
-The bolometric X-ray luminosity of the hot gas within the same region is ~6 × 1040 erg s-1 for both galaxies. - 3.
-We derive the baryon mass fraction of NGC1961 and NGC6753, and obtain $f{\rm b} \approx 0.11$ and $f{\rm b} \approx$ 0.09, respectively.
+0.09, respectively.
 These values are lower than the cosmic baryon mass fraction, indicating that $\sim 30 - 50\%$ of the baryons are missing from these galaxies.
-However, large uncertainties are associated with the derivation of the total hot gas mass within the virial radius, which could bias the obtained values of $f{\rm b}$. - 4.
-The observed characteristics of the X-ray coronae are compared with the moving mesh code AREPO and the SPH-based code GADGET.
+However, large uncertainties are associated with the derivation of the total hot gas mass within the virial radius, which could bias the obtained values of $f{\rm b}$.

+4. The observed characteristics of the X-ray coronae are compared with the moving mesh code AREPO and the SPH-based code GADGET.
 The implemented subresolution physics and the gravity solver are identical in the two codes, but they use different methods to solve the equations of hydrodynamics.
 We find that, while neither model gives a perfect description, the AREPO code better reproduces the luminosities, gas masses, and abundances observed around NGC1961 and NGC6753.
-Additionally, the shape of the observed density profiles are also in better agreement with the moving mesh code within $\sim 0.4 r{200}$.
+Additionally, the shape of the observed density profiles are also in better agreement with the moving mesh code within $\sim 0.5 r{200}$.
 However, neither model incorporates efficient feedback from AGN and supernove, which could significantly alter the simulated properties of the coronae.

 Acknowledgements.
+We thank the anonymous referee for useful comments.
 We thank Alexey Vikhlinin for helpful discussions about SMART-X, Volker Springel for careful reading, and Rob Crain for critical comments.
 This work uses observations obtained with XMM-Newton, an ESA science mission with instruments and contributions directly funded by ESA Member States and NASA.
 This publication makes use of data products from the Two Micron All Sky Survey, which is a joint project of the University of Massachusetts and the Infrared Processing and Analysis Center/California Institute of Technology, funded by the National Aeronautics and Space Administration and the National Science Foundation.
 In this work the NASA/IPAC Extragalactic Database (NED) have been used.
-The authors acknowledge the usage of the HyperLeda database (http://leda.univ-lyon1.fr).
+The authors acknowledge use of the HyperLeda database (http://leda.univ-lyon1.fr).
 AB acknowledges support provided by NASA through Einstein Postdoctoral Fellowship grant number PF1-120081 awarded by the Chandra X-ray Center, which is operated by the Smithsonian Astrophysical Observatory for NASA under contract NAS8-03060.
 WF and CJ acknowledge support from the Smithsonian Institution.